rurban/re-engine-Hyperscan/README.md

-This provides the fastest regular expression library on Intel-CPU's only, but needs to fall back to the core perl regexp compiler with backtracking, zero-width assertions and more advanced patterns.
+This provides the fastest regular expression library on Intel-CPU's only, but needs to fall back to the core perl regexp compiler with backtracking, lookbehind, zero-width assertions and more advanced patterns.
 It is typically 50% faster then the core regex engine.

 # FUNCTIONS